jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 #### 0. Prerequisites

-The Unified Push Server OpenShift instance must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.
+The JBoss Unified Push Server OpenShift instance must be running before the application is deployed to ensure that the device successfully registers with the JBoss Unified Push Server on application deployment.

 #### 1. Deploy the Application for testing